sid-devic/multicalibration/README.md

 ### Acknowledgements and License
 This repository is under the MIT license.
 Most of the original implementation work was done by Dutch Hansen as an undergraduate research assistant at the University of Southern California.
-This repository also uses Eric Zhao's implemention of HJZ from the original paper, found [here](https://github.com/ericzhao28/multicalibration) (also on the MIT license).
+This repository also uses Eric Zhao's implemention of HJZ taken from [here](https://github.com/ericzhao28/multicalibration) (also on the MIT license).
 We sincerely thank Eric for help debugging and implementing the algorithm.
 The HKRR implementation is based in part on the implementation found [here](https://github.com/sanatonek/fairness-and-callibration/tree/893c9738bf8e01d089568b1d7a56a8b53037e5fb).
 We thank the original authors Saina Asani, Sana Tonekaboni, and Shuja Khalid.
 Unfortunately, we were not able to find a license for their work.